Nwafor6/node-pay/README.md

 ---

-# node-pay
+# node-paykit

 ## Introduction

-**node-pay** is a flexible Node.js package designed for seamless integration with multiple payment gateways, such as Stripe and Paystack (with more gateways planned).
+**node-paykit** is a flexible Node.js package designed for seamless integration with multiple payment gateways, such as Stripe and Paystack (with more gateways planned).
 This package allows you to switch between different payment providers without changing complex settings in your codebase.

 ## Features